unoplatform/uno/doc/articles/uno-development/debugging-uno-ui.md

 - Make sure to build the app once to populate the nuget cache
 - Rebuild the Uno.UI project (or **Uno.UI.WebAssembly**/**Uno.UI.Skia**) to replace the binaries with your debug ones
 - Rebuild your app and debug your again
 - Make sure that you're debugging the right flavor of Uno (Uno.UI vs. Uno.WinUI).
-You can debug the WinUI flavor [using this conversion tool](winui-conversion.md).
+You can debug the UWP flavor [using this conversion tool](xref:no.Contributing.UWPConversion).

 ## Microsoft Source Link support
 Uno.UI supports [SourceLink](https://github.com/dotnet/sourcelink/) and it now possible to